Molitor first opened in 1929, for 60 years it was Paris' most popular swimming baths, known for its two swimming pools and its avant-garde atmosphere.

 The memories of Dominic Thomas, cabin boy at Molitor, taken from "MOLITOR The swimming pools and skating rink" by Claude Weill.

-The decline of the Molitor swimming pools started in the 1970s with the closing of the skating rink which had replaced the winter pool.
+The decline of the Molitor swimming pools started in the 1970s with the closing of the skating rink which had replaced the indoor pool.
 It had taken a month and a half to install this new attraction for the Parisians but it only operated for five months.
 The financial loss was enormous.

-Then the water filtration system started to break-down, chlorine had been steadily eroding the concrete since 1929 and the glass roof of the winter pool needed renovation...
+Then the water filtration system started to break-down, chlorine had been steadily eroding the concrete since 1929 and the glass roof of the indoor pool needed renovation...
 Jean-Paul Philippon's architect's report told a sorry story.
 The works required to restore the swimming pool would oblige the Management of the Molitor swimming pools to extend the leasehold and a re-negotiate operating rights.
 The Paris City Council refused.
 Then in 1989, on the leasehold's official termination date, the management returned the keys of the Molitor to the City Council who closed down the establishment for the foreseeable future.

 Whilst the Molitor swimming baths had closed its doors, they would soon be re-opened clandestinely... an abandoned building in Paris never stays abandoned for long.